jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 (3) The common seal of a community trust must be judicially noticed in all courts and for all purposes.

 ### 360 Existing community trust continues in existence
-The trust listed in Part 3 of Schedule 1 continues in existence as if it were established under this Act except that the next election of its trustees must be held on the day on which the next succeeding triennial general election of members of territorial authorities is held under the Local Electoral Act 2001.
+Each of the trusts listed in Part 3 of Schedule 1 continues in existence as if it were established under this Act except that the next election of its trustees must be held on the day on which the next succeeding triennial general election of members of territorial authorities is held under the Local Electoral Act 2001.

 ### 361 Name of community trust
 (1) A community trust must have a name and that name must include the words Community Trust.